Suicide Squad: Kill the Justice League: Season of Lawless

-Deadshot's daughter, Zoe Lawton, contacts the squad and reveals that she has been operating as the vigilante Lawless, tackling Brainiac's forces behind the scenes while also attempting to locate Green Lantern who is revealed to still be alive.
+Deadshot's daughter, Zoe Lawton, contacts the squad and reveals that she has been operating as the vigilante Lawless, tackling Brainiac's forces behind the scenes while also attempting to locate Green Lantern who is also revealed to still be alive.
 Waller sends the squad to "Fear World", a universe where Earth made its last stand against Brainiac in Gotham City.
 Here, Lawless tasks the squad with disabling Brainiac's armada so she can extract Green Lantern from his pod.
 They succeed, though Lawless remains stuck on Brainiac's Skull Ship, forcing the squad to return later to extract her.
 The squad faces the sixth Brainiac, who uses a combination of Green Lantern and Superman’s powers, and defeats him.
 Upon returning to the Hall of Justice in Earth-1, Lawless willingly signs up to join Task Force X, in spite of Deadshot's protests.
 The squad continues their fight on Fear World, and eventually defeats the seventh Brainiac.

 Season of Deathstroke

 Waller tasks the squad with infiltrating "Medieval Earth", a feudal-themed universe Brainiac has only recently invaded, to help extract Deathstroke, who is revealed to have been working with Waller since the beginning of Brainiac's invasion and has killed two variants on his own.
 After dismantling several of Brainiac's operations, the squad confronts the eighth Brainiac on Medieval Earth, where Deathstroke quickly kills him before he can retaliate.
 Deathstroke and the squad then return to Earth-1.

 With Brainiac's forces dwindling, Waller orders the squad to return to Medieval Earth and kill the primary Brainiac, as well as rescue Superman.
 The squad, with support from the Flash and Green Lantern, battles the final three Brainiac iterations, and defeats them.
-They are then joined by Superman and Batman, who manage to escape from their containment pods, with Batman landing the final blow on Brainiac, ending his invasion for good and saving the multiverse.
+They are then joined by Superman and Batman, who manage to escape from their containment pods, with Batman landing the final blow on Brainiac.
 Superman reveals to the squad that the League members they killed were merely clones created by Brainiac to serve him.
 He then enlists the squad to help the League clear out remnants of Brainiac's forces across the multiverse.
 The support squad members also help disable all of the squad's neck bombs, rendering Waller unable to harm them.
-A statue of Wonder Woman is erected to honor her sacrifice.
+A statue of Wonder Woman is erected to honor her sacrifice, while Lex-2 begins a new presidential campaign on Earth-1.
 As the squad joins the League on their new mission, they deliver Brainiac to Waller as a parting gift and pass classified A.R.G.U.S. documents to Daily Planet reporter Lois Lane.